 Designers need to be creative, flexible, and able to problem-solve.
 We are looking for your thinking process, your ability to problem-solve, and your curiosity.
 Show us a variety of creative work such as painting, drawing, photography, jewelry, models or sculptures, or anything else you have 'designed' or 'created' or 'built'.
 Have you made a film, video, or website?
 Include it.
 Most importantly, include written descriptions (that explain your process and include your reflection) along with your creative work.

 * * *

 We hope the above assists you in your selection of portfolio pieces and written materials.
-Eligible applicants who have met the application, documentation, and portfolio submission requirements as above will be contacted for an interview.
+Eligible applicants who have met the application, documentation, and portfolio submission requirements as above may be contacted for an interview.

-*Questionnaire is provided on the online submission portal.
+*Set of questions provided on the online submission portal.